Amey-CK/Amey-CK/README.md

 Evaluation Metrics
 - **Root mean square Error (RMSE)**

+### Depression Prediction Model using Machine Learning
+Developed a machine learning model to predict the likelihood of depression based on demographic and behavioral features.
+Focused on data cleaning, feature engineering, and model optimization to improve accuracy and interpretability.

+Key Objectives

+Predict the likelihood of depression among individuals using demographic, lifestyle, and behavioral data.
+Improve model accuracy and generalizability to make reliable predictions, aiding in early detection of mental health issues.
+Address challenges such as missing data and incorrect values, ensuring the model can handle real-world data imperfections.
+Methodology

+Data Preprocessing: Cleaned and imputed missing values, handled outliers, and standardized categorical data using techniques like mode imputation and One-Hot Encoding.
+Machine Learning Algorithm: Built and optimized a Decision Tree Classifier, incorporating cost complexity pruning for improved accuracy and model interpretability.
+Cross-validation: Used cross-validation to tune hyperparameters and select the best alpha value for pruning, ensuring the model's robustness.

+Evaluation Metrics
+Confusion Matrix
+Accuracy
+Gini Index

 ### Chennai House Price Prediction
 Used real-life data to predict house prices in Chennai.
 Implemented and compared various models, including **Linear Regression**, **KNN**, **Decision Tree**, **Random Forest**, and **XGBoost**.